jaeyk/covid19antiasian/README.md

 ### Hashtags (keywords)

+Topic modeling does not tell what estimated topics are about.
+To learn what these topics are, researchers should read some samples of these topics and make decisions.
+This aspect of topic modeling is time-consuming and, more fundamentally, could lead to post-hoc theorizing.
+To avoid this problem, I used a topic modeling method called [keyword assisted topic models](https://arxiv.org/abs/2004.05964) recently developed by Shusei Eshima, Koshuke Imai, and Tomoya Sasaki.
+Their paper demonstrated how providing a small number of keywords can generate better classification performance and interpretable outcomes.

 ![](https://github.com/jaeyk/covid19antiasian/blob/master/outputs/hash_cloud.png)

 Figure 5.
-Hashtags of the Tweets mentioned Asian, Chinese, or Wuhan
+Hashtags of the Tweets mentioned COVID-19 and either Asian, Chinese, or Wuhan

-Topic modeling does not tell what estimated topics are about.
-To learn what these topics are, researchers should read some samples of these topics and make decisions.
-This aspect of topic modeling is time-consuming and, more fundamentally, could lead to post hoc theorizing.
+Keyword assisted topic models method is especially applicable to Tweets as Twitter hashtags are literally keywords.
+In addition, the above keyword trend analyses demonstrated the conceptual validity of these measures.
+I extracted hashtags of the tweets mentioned COVID-19 and either Asian, Chinese, or Wuhan and visualized them using a word cloud in Figure 5.
+I also created an [interactive version of the word cloud](https://rpubs.com/jaeyeonkim/hashcloud) for further exploration.
+If you hover a cursor over a hashtag, you can find how many times that particular hashtag was mentioned in the corpus.
+The basic Shiny app version is available [here](https://github.com/jaeyk/covid19antiasian/blob/master/code/app.R).

 <img src = "https://github.com/jaeyk/covid19antiasian/blob/master/outputs/keyword.png" width = 500>